Exercise Tolerance Testing

 Limitations

-An ETT is a valuable investigation but it is not 100% accurate.
+An exercise tolerance test (ETT) is a valuable investigation but it is not 100% accurate.
 Sometimes tracings show changes during exercise, even though the person has a completely normal heart.
 Also, some people with coronary heart disease have a normal ETT with no changes on the tracing.
-Doctors are aware of this and use the results of the test in conjunction with other information such as your symptoms, results of other tests, etc.
+Cardiologists are aware of this and use the results of the test in conjunction with other information such as symptoms and other test results.

 Nowadays it is common for scans of the heart to be done rather than an ETT.
 The scans that can be done for the heart include: